Home Buying London Ontario? Questions You May Want To Ask A Realtor in London Ontario & Area.

 Question #17: “Can I go to open houses without my REALTOR®?”

 Yes, but make sure that that you indicate that you are working with someone already.
 This will prevent unwanted follow-up calls or pressure from other Realtor®’s.

 Question #18: “How do I find out about new properties?”

 Depending on your preference and urgency, a good Realtor® will email or call with new listings that match your criteria.
 As well, a good agent with a vast network of contacts will know about properties that may be available soon, but not yet on the market.

 Question #19: “When I find the right property, then what?”

 A very good Realtor® will do the following:

-- Do a comparison of the area to see that the price is consistent with the other comparable homes and help you decide on what price you should offer.
+- Make a comparison of the area to see that the price is consistent with the other comparable homes and help you decide on what price you should offer.

-- Prepare an offer that you FULLY UNDERSTAND and add clauses that will protect you such as: Financing clause: Home Inspection Clause: Insurance clause: Agency Relationship (who the agents represent) and other clauses that will protect your investment and make your home buying experience a pleasant one.
+- Prepare an offer that you FULLY UNDERSTAND and add clauses that will protect you such as a Financing clause: Home Inspection Clause: Insurance clause: Agency Relationship (who the agents represent) and other provisions that will protect your investment and make your home buying experience a pleasant one.

 - Present the offer and if the offer is countered back, work with you and the seller to arrive at a satisfactory arrangement.

 - Be present at the home inspection